- Compare and contrast the function of the different types of lipoproteins as well as their relationship to heart disease.

 Contrasting L.D.L. and H.D.L.

 - L.D.L./H.D.L. composition.
 L.D.L. is approximately 25 percent protein and 75 percent cholesterol and other fats.
 L.D.L. is bigger (yet lighter) and richer in cholesterol than H.D.L.
 H.D.L. is 50 percent protein and 50 percent cholesterol and other fats.
-H.D.L. is smaller, more dense, and richer in protein.
+H.D.L. is smaller, denser, and richer in protein.

 - L.D.L./H.D.L. function.
 L.D.L.s carry cholesterol into cells for normal usage, but L.D.L.s can also deposit cholesterol into the walls of blood vessels, which can lead to harmful disease.
 H.D.L.s scavenge excess cholesterol from the cells, tissues, and blood vessels and deliver these back to the liver, where these are either reused or excreted.